Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/s3-glue.md

 an S3 bucket.

 NOTE: If the S3 cluster is not configured to use TLS, the connection to Amazon S3 silently reverts to an unencrypted connection.
-Hero Pixel recommends all connections be configured to use TLS/SSL as support for AWS's
+HeroPixelrecommends all connections be configured to use TLS/SSL as support for AWS's
 [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/)